-In order to create purposeful custom reports, you must consider the attributes or key pieces of information that you want to retrieve and analyze.
+In order to create purposeful custom reports, you must consider the attributes or key pieces of information that you want to retrieve and analyze, such as threats, as well as the best way to categorize the information, such as grouping by rule UUID, which will allow you to see the rule that applies to each threat type.
 This consideration guides you in making the following selections in a custom report:

 Sort By/ Group By